Who are you referring to? Coreference resolution in image narrations

-The \OurDataset dataset contains 1880 images from the Localized Narratives dataset \cite{pont2020connecting} that come with long-form text descriptions and mouse traces.
-These images are a subset of the test and validation set of the Flickr30k dataset~\cite{plummer2015flickr30k}.
-We added coreference chains to the narratives and bounding box localizations to the images, which we grounded in the coreference chains.
-This includes singletons (\ie, coreference chains of length one). \cref{fig:intro-fig} shows an example image from the \OurDataset dataset.
+Our \OurDatasetShort dataset contains 1880 images from the Localized Narratives dataset \cite{pont2020connecting} that come with long-form text descriptions (narrations) and mouse traces.
+These images are originally a subset of the test and validation set of the Flickr30k dataset~\cite{plummer2015flickr30k}.
+We annotated this subset with coreference chains and bounding boxes in the image that are linked with the textual coreference chains, and use them only for validation and testing.
+Note that we also include singletons (\ie, coreference chains of length one). \cref{fig:intro-fig} shows an example image from \OurDatasetShort.

-\textbf{Annotation procedure. } The annotation involved three steps: (1) marking the mentions (sequences of words) that refer to a localized region in the image, (2) identifying coreference chains for the marked mentions including (a)~pronominal words such as \textit{him, who} that are used to refer to other mentions, and (b)~phrases that refer to the same entity (\eg, \textit{a lady} and \textit{that person}), (3)~drawing bounding boxes in the image for the coreference chains identified in steps~(1) and~(2).
+\textbf{Annotation procedure. } The annotation involved three steps: (1)~marking the mentions (sequences of words) that refer to a localized region in the image, (2)~identifying coreference chains for the marked mentions, including (a)~pronominal words such as \textit{him} or \textit{who} that are used to refer to other mentions, (b)~mentions that refer to the same entity (\eg, \textit{a lady} and \textit{that person}), and (c)~mentions that do not have any links (\eg \textit{another woman}), (3)~drawing bounding boxes in the image for the coreference chains/mentions identified in steps~(1) and~(2).
 We created an annotation interface based on LabelStudio~\cite{labelstudio}, an HTML-based tool that allows us to combine text, image, and bounding box annotation.
 More details are provided in the supplementary material.

-\textbf{Dataset statistics.} We split the 1880 images in the \OurDataset dataset into a test and validation set using the split of \cite{plummer2015flickr30k}.
-Specifically, we have 1000 images in the test set and 880 images in the validation set.
-It is important to note that the Localized Narratives dataset also has noisy text descriptions due to a lot of abstract references such as \textit{I can see \dots} that are not a part of the coreference chain and cannot be grounded on the image.
-We elaborate on the filtering process for these phrases in the supplementary material.
-Overall, the \OurDataset dataset has 19,587 noun phrase mentions, 1659 pronominal pronouns, 3310 coreference chains and 21,246 bounding boxes.
-In \Cref{table:crg_stats}, we compare the statistics of \OurDataset with other related datasets.
+\textbf{Dataset statistics.} We split the 1880 images in the dataset into a test and validation set using the pre-defined split of \cite{plummer2015flickr30k}.
+More specifically, we have 1000 images in the test set and 880 images in the validation set.
+It is important to note that the narrations have a lot of first person pronouns such as \textit{I can see \dots}.
+We specifically instruct the annotators to exclude such mentions that are not a part of any coreference chain and at the same time cannot be grounded on the image.
+We elaborate more on the filtering process for these mentions in the supplementary material.